How to Enable Passwordless Sign-in in Windows 11

 Why Do This?

-Once you turn on passwordless sign-in, your apps and browsers that use your Microsoft account will automatically start using Windows Hello.
-Your passwords won’t work anymore for signing in to Windows.
+Once passwordless sign-in is enabled, your apps and browsers linked to your Microsoft account will automatically adopt Windows Hello for authentication.
+Your previous passwords will then be unusable for signing into Windows.

 Learn more: How to go passwordless with your Microsoft account – Microsoft Support and Go passwordless in Windows – Microsoft Support